 HRSA encourages current RWHAP Part C recipients to assess their history of expending Part C funds and examine all resources available, including program income generated as a result of the RWHAP Part C award, when considering the funding level for which to apply.
-Appendix B describes the ceiling amount for each service area included in this announcement; you can request a funding level that is less than the listed amount in light of your history of expending Part C funds and availability of other resources.
-HRSA HAB anticipates directing any balance in funds to support the funding of new RWHAP Part C service areas where there is the greatest burden of infection, illness, and disparities from HIV, as well as to support the RWHAP Part C Capacity Development grant program.
+You can request a funding level that is less than the \$350,000 ceiling amount in light of your history of expending Part C funds and availability of other resources.
+HRSA HAB anticipates directing any unobligated funds to support new RWHAP Part C EIS service areas where there is the greatest burden of infection, illness, and disparities from HIV, as well as to HRSA-23-119 5 support the RWHAP Part C Capacity Development grant program.
 In addition, HRSA reserves the right to fund less than the amount requested based on a history of current RWHAP Part C recipients' unobligated balances.